 Retail and other town centre type uses should be located in or adjoining the town centres.
 Proposals which support speciality and independent shopping, small-scale retailing and diversification of services and facilities will be encouraged.

-Enhancements to the multi-functional green infrastructure network will be provided by development to contribute to the strategic network as set out in maps 8A and B and to linking local networks.
+Enhancements to the multi-functional green infrastructure network will be provided by development to contribute to the strategic network as set out in map 8 and to linking local networks.

 Policy 7.3 The Key Service Centres